Sunikka/cli-chat/README.md

 - User Auth (JWT?)
 - 1-to-1 messaging
 - Maybe group chats eventually
-- Code blocks and easy way to copy them from the chat
+- Code blocks and an easy way to copy them from the chat

 ## Tech stack: